frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section3-exercise2.md

+# 1A: Onshape Fundamentals - Section 3
-# Exercise 2: Swerve Drive Assembly
+## Exercise 2: Swerve Drive Assembly

 Now that you've played with basic rivets, let's mess around and toss them on our drivetrain.